-The Research Department has continued to promote and organize research into osteopathy, publishing research results in academic journals and making research findings available and known to the public
+The Research Department has continued to promote and organise research into manual therapy, including osteopathy, publishing research results in academic journals and making these insights more widely available.

 The ESO, in collaboration with Goldsmiths, University of London, is further developing the Touch Test initiative.
 This is with a view to build on the national research into people’s preferences around touch, to explore how patients seeking a touch-based therapy, such as osteopathy, show certain attitudes and characteristics around tactile contact.